box-project/box/doc/configuration.md

 The chmod (`string`|`null`) setting is used to change the file permissions of the newly built PHAR.
 The string contains an octal value e.g. `0750`.
 By default the permissions of the created PHAR are unchanged so it should be `0644`.

-Check the following [link](https://secure.php.net/manual/en/function.chmod.php) for more on the possible values.
+Check the following [PHP official documentation for `chmod()`](https://secure.php.net/manual/en/function.chmod.php) for more on the possible values.

 ## Check requirements (`check-requirements`)